kvarak/roll20-sheet/README.md

 - Luck is a new ability score.
 - Moved around some boxes on the core page
 - Repurposed training to a custom counter on the core page
+- Reversed and redefined the levels of condition_health

 ## Preview
 ![preview](sheet.png)